pixelsdb/pixels/README.md

 to install Grafana.

 Log in Grafana, create a Prometheus data source named `cluster-monitor`.
-Set URL to `http://localhost:9090`, Scrape Interval to `5s`, and HTTP Method to `GET`.
+Set `URL` to `http://localhost:9090`, `Scrape Interval` to `5s`, and `HTTP Method` to `GET`.
 Other configurations remains default.

 Import the json dashboard configuration files under `scripts/grafana` into Grafana.
-Then we get three dashboards `Cluster Exporter`, `JVM Exporter`, and `Node Exporter` in Grafana.
+Then we get three dashboards `Node Exporter` and `JVM Exporter` in Grafana.
 These dashboards can be used to monitor the performance metrics of the instance.

 ## Start Pixels
 Enter `PIXELS_HOME`.
-If pixels-cache is enabled, setup the cache before starting Pixels:
+If pixels-cache is enabled, set up the cache before starting Pixels:
 ```bash
 ./sbin/reset-cache.sh
 sudo ./sbin/pin-cache.sh